 - Pool Fire.
 This is a fire that burns from a pool of vaporizing fuel.
 The primary concern associated with pool fires is hazards associated with increased temperatures from thermal radiation (heat).
-For crude-by-rail trains, a pool fire could occur if there is an incident leading to a release of crude oil that forms a pool and then catches fire.
+For crude-by-rail trains, a pool fire could occur if there is an incident leading to a release of crude oil that forms a pool and then catches fire. .
 For the pool fire, the flame width is essentially the diameter of the pool which also sets the flame height - Vapor Cloud Fire (Flash Fire).
 A rapidly moving flame front characterized by combustion.
 Flash fires occur in an environment where fuel and air become mixed in adequate concentrations to combust. - Vapor Cloud Explosion.
 A vapor cloud explosion is the result of a flammable material that is released into the atmosphere, at which point the resulting vapor cloud is ignited.
 The primary concern from a vapor cloud explosion is overpressure (pressure caused by a shockwave).
-For crude-by-rail trains, such an explosion could occur if oil was released during an incident and b Scotia Light.
+For crude-by-rail trains, such an explosion could occur if oil was released during an incident and evaporated into the air, forming a vapor cloud.
+This requires that there be no immediate ignition source.